Mojang/minecraft-editor-extension-starter-kit/README.md

 > **Note:** *The Editor Starter Kit installs a special `.vscode` file into any new project which sets up a number of recommended Visual Studio Code extensions that should make your development experience easier (code checkers, formatters and a special Minecraft Script Debugger).
 When you eventually start Visual Studio Code with an Editor Extension project - make sure you install all the recommended extensions when prompted.*

-- [Git](https://gitforwindows.org/) - We recommend installing Git as a method of fetching the latest starter kit changes, or storing your project where it won't get lost in the event of a system failure.
-Git isn't required (there are many other alternative solutions like SVN, Perforce, etc), but Git is the one Mojang uses.  \
-This is only a recommendation, and you don't have to install it if you're not comfortable or familiar with it.

 &nbsp;

 ### Information to have ready
-- Where to download (clone) the Bedrock Editor Extension Kit installer
+- Where to download (or clone) the Bedrock Editor Extension Kit installer
   - This can be anywhere, but we'd generally recommend somewhere you can refer back to it and use it again for any new projects you want to create.
 - Where to install the project for your new Bedrock Editor Extension
   - This can be anywhere on your local drive, but we generally recommend a single place where you normally keep all of your projects and working samples.
-Something like `C:\dev`.
+Something like `c:\mcdev`.

 > **Note:** *There's currently a bug in one of the open-source packages we use that causes some issues when your extension project is on a different drive letter from the game - so we'd recommend keeping any projects you create on the `C:\` drive.
 This won't be permanent, but at this time we don't have a fix for it.*

 - Do you want to start with a blank project, or use a template?
   - We supply a few different sample templates including an empty one.
 Each of the samples show some aspect of the Editor Extension system.
 If you know what you're doing, just choose the empty one - it does the bare minimum to get you up and running.
-- Will you need any icons or text assets for your new extension?
-  - If you need to add any additional icons or text strings or anything else that might be loaded - then it needs to live in a resource pack.
-(Resource Packs and Behavior Packs are paired up, and have dependencies on each other).  \
-  If you have any doubts, then just answer `YES` when prompted.

-> **Note:** *If you're just starting out, we would recommend creating a folder in "`My Documents`" (maybe call it `minecraft-dev`).
-For the purposes of starting out, we'll make that the root of your development environment).*

 &nbsp;